luizsp7m/to-do-list/README.md

 ### The challenge

 Create a todo app following given designs.
-Use Front-end libraries like React or Vue.
-Don’t look at the existing solution.
 Fulfill user stories below:

 - User story: I can add a new task
 - User story: I can complete a task